-The oven stand is typically constructed using standard (8"x8"x16" and 8"x8"x8") concrete blocks, though it can also be made from brick or metal, or formed concrete.
+The oven stand is typically constructed using standard 8"x8"x16" concrete masonry units (CMU), though it can also be made from brick, metal, or formed concrete.

 Build a block stand comprised of four courses using standard 8"x16"x8" and 8"x8"x8" concrete blocks.
 The first three courses of the block stand form a three-sided U, leaving an opening in the oven front that provides access for wood storage.
 The fourth course of blocks spans the opening at the front of the U, by resting on two pieces of 2"x2"x3/8" angle iron.